-I had a blast photographing the dress rehearsal for Barbra: The Greatest Star at Hayes Theatre Co — and even at rehearsal level, this show was already dazzling.
+I had a blast photographing the dress rehearsal for Barbra: The Greatest Star at the Hayes Theatre in Sydney — and even during rehearsals, prior to it’s opening in January, this show was already dazzling.

 Starring Tana Laga’aia, Laura Murphy, Stellar Perry and Brittanie Shipway, this joyous tribute to Barbra Streisand is a high-voltage celebration of one of the great careers in music and performance.
 Each performer brings their own voice, personality and theatrical flair to this extraordinary songbook.

-The staging is gloriously over the top and unapologetically camp — big gestures, bold design moments and exuberant performances that perfectly match the larger-than-life spirit of the material.
+The staging is gloriously over the top — big gestures, bold design moments and exuberant performances perfectly match the larger-than-life spirit of the production.

-And what a repertoire it is: an incredible parade of Streisand classics, from soaring ballads to brassy anthems and more intimate musical moments, all delivered with wit, precision and serious vocal firepower.
+And what a repertoire it is: an incredible parade of Streisand’s classics, from soaring ballads to brassy anthems and more intimate musical moments, all delivered with wit, precision and serious vocal firepower.

 I travelled to Melbourne to photograph the latest collection for Circa AD Jewels, created by boutique jeweler Adrian Dickens.
 I’m delighted to share a selection of images from this shoot, chosen for the official catalogue — you can explore the collection via the link above.